Welcome to Stonybrook School!

 The Social Studies and Science curricula encourage students to work cooperatively to develop hypotheses, experiment, and create projects that allow for connections between their lives and the past and present world around them.
 Social Studies in grades three through five includes rich literature in the content areas, weaving content-area comprehension skills throughout the curriculum.

-Field trips, guest speakers, community-service-based projects, and cultural arts assemblies are an important part of the manner in which we provide real-life experiences that deepen student learning through engagement.
+Field trips, guest speakers, community service-based projects, and cultural arts assemblies are an important part of the manner in which we provide real-life experiences that deepen student learning through engagement.
 The Kinnelon Elementary Home School Association (KEHSA) sponsors many of these programs.
 Our KEHSA members volunteer their time in many ways during the school day (Author Day, Book Fair, etc.) and in the evening.
-Our students benefit from their fundraising in many ways, such as donation of SmartBoard technology; providing iPads and other instructional resources through the Mini-Grant program; and engaging educational assemblies.
+Our students benefit from their fundraising in many ways, such as the donation of SmartBoard technology; providing iPads and other instructional resources through the Mini-Grant program; and engaging educational assemblies.
 Thanks to KEHSA, as well as our Board of Education, we have met our goal of having Smart Boards and projectors installed in each classroom!

 The Stonybrook School community is a proud one.
 We are committed to academic excellence in a caring environment where independence, critical thinking, problem-solving, and a sense of responsibility are developed.